Computer Engineering

 CMPE1023Data Structures and Algorithms for Engineers 4 ch (3C 2L)

 Introduction to the ideas of abstraction of procedures and data.
 Implementation and handling of the fundamental data types: lists, stacks, queues, and graphs.
 Basic concepts of discrete mathematics, elements of combinatorics, aspects of complexity and recursion and algorithm development, including estimation of program resource utilization.
 This course is taught using the C programming language.
-NOTE: Credit will not be given for both CMPE 1023 and CS 1023.
+Note: Credit cannot be counted for both CMPE 1023 and CS 1023.

 CMPE3221Computer Organization 4ch(3C 1T 3L)